 Detour Books: Found in Translation launched as an online bookstore on October 1, 2020.
 We joined a swell of new business owners around America who were compelled to take a detour in their work lives due to the changes brought on by Covid19 and/or the civil unrest that has engulfed the nation.

 A tiny marketplace is evolving alongside our selective catalog of books.
-You will find decorative textiles made by local artisans, gifts for readers and writers and Yup Coffee—organic beans roasted locally with a respect for fair trade in the global coffee market.
+You will find decorative textiles--some made by local artisans, gifts for readers and writers and Yup Coffee—organic beans roasted locally with an emphasis on fair trade in the global coffee market.

 About the proprietor:

 Sami Keats is a photographer, edition bookbinder, lover of dogs, birds, mid-century modern design and a voracious reader.
 Opening this bookstore is the detour Sami took after six years managing the bookstore/museum shop for the Yiddish Book Center in Amherst, Massachusetts—which was another fascinating corner turned.

 FYI: The "we" is a small team of friends and colleagues who have helped push this venture out into cyberspace.
 With their support in editing, publishing, and marketing we have made a start.